jestenough/code-challenges/collections/learngo/16-slices/questions/7-mechanics-of-append.md

 ```
 1. lucy in the sky with diamonds
 2. lucy is everywhere in the sky with diamonds
-3. lucy is everywhere with diamonds *CORRECT*
+3. lucy is everywhere with diamonds
 4. lucy is everywhere

 > **3:** line #2 overwrites the 2nd and 3rd elements. line #3 appends ["with" "diamonds"] after the ["lucy" "is" "everwhere"].